SoftwareTrinkets/software-trinkets-website/content/posts/2D-Game/index.md

 Since PixiJS isn't an engine, it doesn't really include a lot of the stuff that I'm used to when making games.
 Input handling is one of them, apparently you can just use the 'normal' page key events for this though.
 For my project, I want to be able to move the wedge in a direction, and rotate it.
 I found [this amazing tutorial](https://github.com/kittykatattack/learningPixi#keyboard) that has something specifically for handling input.
 This is basically all you need if you want to use specific keys to make your sprite go into a specific direction.
 However, I wanted to have my wedge move into the direction it was pointing at.
 To my surprise, I found out from my frantic googling that this kind of thing is where you're just really on your own in this framework.
 I would have to do the math, and I honestly don't think I've ever had to do that before.
 I usually just count on the local coordinate system of whatever engine I'm using.

 Now, I could probably hack something together to give me this, maybe a container, rotate that, and use a coordinate system there?
-But since this is also supposed to be a learning opportunity for me (and I'm frankly embarrassed that I don't know this top of mind) I set out to implement this myself.
+But since this is also supposed to be a learning project for me (and I'm frankly embarrassed that I don't know this top of mind) I set out to implement this myself.
 It turned out to be honestly shockingly simple, all I needed to do was figure out the direction from the angle I'm setting the wedge at.
 I found this [math stackexchange answer](https://math.stackexchange.com/questions/180874/convert-angle-radians-to-a-heading-vector) and implemented it in what I had set up.

     app.ticker.add((delta) => {
         wedge.angle += wedge.VAngle;